vinaya-class/vinaya-class.github.io/README.md

 - overview of key points (i.e. the mindmaps)
 - key details to talk about in depth
 - which concept has to be introduced at what rule
-- useful situations to analyze
+- useful situations to analyse
 - questions for students to answer
 - methods of teaching (ideas for ways to run the classes)